 Tightens loose skin on neck, jowls, and cheeks

 A convenient procedure that takes less than an hour

-A n
+A non-surgical alternative to a facelift or brow lift

 Skin Tightening Before and After*

-Skin tightening before and after pictures of patients who have tried out the treatment clearly demonstrates visible improvements on sagging skin around the chin area.
+Skin tightening before and after pictures of patients who have tried out the treatment clearly demonstrate visible improvements on sagging skin around the chin area.
 While outcomes differ from one person to the other*, the results showing an almost complete transformation after treatment are readily seen.
 This proves the extent to which improvements in appearance are possible when this technique is performed by a trained and experienced technician.

 How Does Skin Tightening With EndyMed Pro Work?

+As one ages, the skin around the chin, neck and chest area loses its elasticity and begins to sag.
+RF skin tightening reverses the signs of aging by rejuvenating the tissue and promoting the production of collagen and elastin.

-Radiofrequency energy deeply infiltrates the inner layers of the skin and provides heat.
-This, in turn, prompts the skin to contract, tighten,it naturally heal itself.1 The skin can therefore withstand the effects of exposure to extreme weather and old age.
-The heat equips the skin to produce more structural proteins that make it compact and tight, thus lifting up the skin in the most natural way possible.2
+During the treatment, radiofrequency energy deeply infiltrates the inner layers of the skin and provides heat.
+This, in turn, prompts the skin to contract, tighten, and remodel it.1 The heat also prompts the body to produce more structural proteins--collagen and elastin--that support the skin, keeping it taught and flexible, thus lifting up the skin in the most natural way possible.2

 EndyMed Pro device guides the skin tightening specialists by providing an overview of the areas to be treated.
 This enables a customized treatment that makes it easy for the specialist to focus on those exact spots to be healed.